 Contamination can rob your machine of efficiency and cause premature component failure.
-We work hard to keep your machine’s fluids free from contamination, while in the shop, by maintain clean repair process, clean facilities and clean components.
+We work hard to keep manage your machines’ contamination control, while in the shop, by maintaining a clean repair process, clean facilities, and clean components.

 Did you know that a particle just 5 microns wide can damage your fuel system?
 For perspective, the average human hair is 80 microns wide.
 This means your system can be damaged by particles that are too small to see.
 It’s easy to see how contamination happens, but what are the sources?

 - FUEL: Contamination can occur during fuel transportation and storage.
 For the life of your machine and components, it is critical to have a reliable supplier, filtered dispensing, and the periodic sampling offered through our S.O.S lab.

 - OPERATION: If your fuel tank vent isn’t sealed properly, you risk fuel contamination from airborne particles.
 To help, watch your fuel tank vent and engage in regular fuel sampling.